-Operating expenditure primarily pays for Council's day to day costs of delivering services and maintaining existing assets.
-The majority of our operating expenditure is related to the four core network infrastructure activities which include Roads and Footpaths, Water Supply, Stormwater Drainage, and Sewerage Treatment and Disposal.

-The Council's total operating expenditure is set to increase from \$76 million in 2022 to \$99.6 million in 2031 equating to a 31% increase across the LTP period.
-The four largest areas of investment are in Recreation and Community Services; Roading, Three Waters and Corporate and Districts (including building and consents).
-These four activities make up 75% of our operating expenditure.
+Operating expenditure primarily pays for Council's day-to-day costs of delivering services and maintaining existing assets.
+The majority of our operating expenditure is related to the four core network infrastructure activities which include transport connections, water supply, stormwater drainage, and sewage treatment and disposal.
+The Council's total operating expenditure is set to increase from \$78 million in 2022 to \$103 million in 2031 equating to a 33% increase across the LTP period.
+The four largest areas of investment are in recreation and community services, transport connections, three waters and corporate and district (including building and consents).
+These four activities make up 75 percent of our operating expenditure.